Scroll Compressor Buyer's Guide

-The air treatment system utilizes piping to deliver the compressed air from the compressor, through a series of filters and dryers, into a receiver tank where the air can be held until it's used.
-However, some applications that make constant use of the compressed air to run assembly line machinery may not require a tank.
+The air treatment system utilizes air delivery piping to deliver the compressed air from the compressor, through a series of filters and dryers, into a receiver tank where the air can be held until it's used.
+However, some applications that make constant use of the compressed air to run assembly-line machinery may not require a tank.

 Key Benefits of Scroll Compressors

 A major key benefit of scroll compressors is that they're 100% oil-free.
 For tasks or work environments that require 100% oil-free compressed air, scroll compressors can offer that.
 The two spirals found in scroll compressors that compress the air don't touch, meaning there's no need to use any oil for lubrication.
 But this doesn't just mean oil-free air, it also means there are no oil changes.

 That leads to the next major benefit of scroll compressors—they're very low maintenance.
 Because there's no oil to change, and there are no spark plugs to worry about, the only real maintenance these machines require is a filter change.
 This not only saves you time, but it also saves you money.
 You don't have to worry about changing out oil filters, and you won't experience the costly pressure drop across oil filters.